 - ATSDR recommends that EPA continue to offer radiation surveys to residents who may not have participated previously and address any source materials identified.
 EPA has informed ATSDR that they will continue to support radiation monitoring for interested tribal residents and address source material as necessary and to the extent possible. - ATSDR recommends that EPA or the Pueblo conduct ongoing radon monitoring and offer assistance to ensure radon abatement systems are operated continuously and maintained effectively.
-EPA has informed ATSDR that their Radon Program is consulting with the Pueblo on how they can potentially develop an ongoing radon program that best suits the Pueblo's needs. - ATSDR recommends that EPA sample soils residents might contact in the villages near the site and analyze for other contaminants associated with uranium mining, such as metals.
+EPA has informed ATSDR that their Radon Program is consulting with the Pueblo on how they can potentially develop an ongoing radon program that best suits the Pueblo's needs. - ATSDR recommends that EPA sample soils residents might contact in the villages near the site and analyze for other contaminants associated with uranium mining.
 ATSDR will review the data and comment on the health implications of the results, upon request.
-EPA has informed ATSDR that they will conduct additional environmental sampling to characterize the site through the remedial investigation and feasibility study phase of the Superfund process.
+EPA has informed ATSDR that they will oversee additional environmental sampling to be conducted by the site's responsible party through the remedial investigation and feasibility study phase of the Superfund process.